As a property manager, there are plenty of certifications and licenses out there for you to consider.

 Pre-Qualifications:

-• Fulfill the one-year Candidacy period by being an ACoM Member, ARM Member, or CPM Candidate Member in good standing for the 12 months prior to CPM approval.
+- Fulfill the one-year Candidacy period by being an ACoM Member, ARM Member, or CPM Candidate Member in good standing for the 12 months before CPM approval.

 3. Residential Management Professional (RMP Designation)

-This is also a highly sought-after credential by property managers.
+This is also a highly sought-after real estate credential by property managers.

 It’s awarded by the National Association of Residential Property Managers (NARPM).